Elevate your sustainability maturity: Governance and culture

 Phase 4: Validate process and data and report progress against KPIs

-With a 35-year track record in community investment and shaping governance strategy, CohnReznick tailors ESG programs to meet industry-specific stakeholder requirements.
+With a 35-year track record in community investment and shaping governance strategy, CohnReznick tailors sustainability programs to meet industry-specific stakeholder requirements.
 Using a process rooted in advanced data analytics and exclusive primary research, we leverage a cross-functional team that delivers seamless execution and enables fast, integrated results for companies of all sizes and across all industry sectors.

 OUR PEOPLE